When Are You a Tax Resident in Malaysia?

 #2: How to Determine Your Residency Status?

-However, if he stays lesser than 182 days in a year, there are 3 instances which he could qualify himself to be a tax resident of Malaysia.
+However, if he stays lesser than 182 days in a year, there are 3 instances which he could qualify himself to be a resident for tax purposes of Malaysia.

 - Linked to a Resident Year

 Assuming, you have been staying in Malaysia from 1 August 2017 to 31 December 2018.
-In 2018, you had fulfilled a minimum of 182 days as required and hence, qualified as a tax resident.
-Whereas, in 2017, your stay in Malaysia is ‘linked’ to year 2018 as you were present in both 31 December 2017 and 1 January 2018.
+In 2018, you had fulfilled a minimum of 182 days as required and hence, qualified as resident of tax purpose.
+Whereas, in 2017, your stay in Malaysia is ‘linked’ to the year 2018 as you were present in both 31 December 2017 and 1 January 2018.
 Hence, you are also a tax resident in 2017 despite not fulfilling the 182 days requirement.

 Example 2: Linked to Following Resident Year